jerewill-cisco/intersight-terraform-simplified/README.md

 There are a couple of options for [assigning input variables](https://www.terraform.io/language/values/variables#assigning-values-to-root-module-variables), but using a .tfvars is the preferred way.

-That file might looks something like this...
+That file might look something like this...

 ```text
 intersight-keyid = "ABCDEFGHIZJKMNOPQRSTUVWXYZ1234567890000"